Ajaberr/AutoClimDS/README.md

     - `env_example`: Template for `.env` file.
 Copy to `.env` and add secrets (e.g., NASA Earthdata credentials, NOAA tokens, Neptune GRAPH_ID).
     - `README.md`: Internal documentation for the agents directory, including quick start and agent details.

 - **`CMIP6Data/`**: Contains scripts and tools for ingesting and processing CMIP6 data (Section II.A).
 Includes API request scripts for metadata resolution via ESGF distributed index, DRS tuple filtering, and related utilities.
+Generated metadata JSONs are stored on S3 at `s3://autoclimds-simulation-kg/CMIP6Data/CMIP6Meta/`.

 - **`ERA5Data/`**: Contains scripts for ERA5 data handling (Section II.A).
 Includes metadata scraper scripts for Copernicus CDS, web crawling, JSON normalization, and data discovery tools.
+Generated metadata JSONs are stored on S3 at `s3://autoclimds-simulation-kg/ERA5Data/ERA5Meta/`.

-- **`KGNeptune/`**: Contains CSV files and related assets for building the KG (Section II.A).
-These are in OpenCypher-compatible format (nodes and edges) derived from sources like NASA CMR, NOAA OneStop, ERA5, and CMIP6.
-Files include node CSVs (e.g., for DataCategory, Variable, Location) and edge CSVs (e.g., hasLink, hasLocation).
-Also includes scripts for CSV appending and graph construction.
+- **`KGNeptune/`**: Contains scripts and tools for building the KG (Section II.A).
+The actual CSV files (82 files, ~3 GB) are stored on S3 at `s3://autoclimds-simulation-kg/neptune_csvs/` and are **not** included in the repository.
+CSVs are in OpenCypher-compatible format derived from NASA CMR, NOAA OneStop, ERA5, and CMIP6.
+The `json_to_csvs.py` script automatically downloads source data from S3, generates CSVs, and uploads them back to S3.

-- **`ML_Model/`**: Contains assets for the machine learning components (Section II.A).
+- **`ML_Model/`**: Contains scripts and tools for the machine learning components (Section II.A).
 Includes fine-tuned ClimateBERT model scripts, training requirements, and utilities for semantic variable mapping and classification.
+ML predictions (67 MB) are stored on S3 at `s3://autoclimds-simulation-kg/MLModel/predictions/`.

 - **`NasaCMRData/`**: Contains scripts for NASA CMR data retrieval and processing (Section II.A).
 Includes requirements and tools for API interactions, UMM-JSON parsing, and metadata handling.
+Source JSON files (~106K datasets), CESM variables (2,289 variables), and NOAA data are stored on S3 at `s3://autoclimds-simulation-kg/NasaCMRData/`.

 - **Other Root Files**:
-  - `.gitattributes`: Configuration for Git attributes (e.g., handling large files or line endings).
-  - `.gitignore`: Specifies files to ignore in Git (e.g., .env, __pycache__, temporary files).
+  - `.gitignore`: Specifies files to ignore in Git (e.g., .env, __pycache__, temporary files, S3-stored data directories).
   - `Documentation.txt`: Additional project documentation, including setup notes, flow descriptions, or high-level explanations.
   - `LICENSE`: The project's license file (e.g., MIT or Apache; check for specifics).